malouro/ggis-bot/handlers/readme.md

 After adding or editing a config file for a game within `~/config/lfg/`, either restart the app OR (preferably) run the command `!reloadlfg` to run an update on your bot's game library and to have it included within the `bot.games` Collection.
 If the command returns an error, it's likely there was a syntax error with your JSON file, or that it breaks one of the "Keep in mind" rules listed above.

-`bot.gameAliases` contains mapping information for every alias defined within these LFG .json configs that specifies what game each is connected to.
-This collection will be auto updated whenever you run `!reloadlfg`
+`bot.gameAliases` contains mapping information for every alias defined within these LFG .json configs that specifies what game each is correspondent to.
+This collection will be auto-updated whenever you run `!reloadlfg`

 Each LFG request that gets passed from the main `!lfg` command file to the LFGHandler, follows the specific format shown below